Living in Moldova as an expat

 Cost of living in Moldova

-Compared to locals, expats tend to be high earners and as a result, the cost of living in Moldova for them is low, especially if choosing to shop locally.
-This allows expats to enjoy some of Moldova's best assets, like its excellent wine farms.
+Compared to locals, expats tend to be high earners, and as a result, the cost of living in Moldova is low for them, especially if they choose to shop locally.
+This allows expats to enjoy some of Moldova’s best assets, like its excellent wine farms.

 The cost of accommodation and public transport in Moldova is also one of the lowest in Europe.
 The biggest expense for expats and parents will likely be private health insurance and international school fees.